ugoviti/izbalancing/README.md

 # izBalancing
-izBalancing allow your linux firewall to become a multihomed input/output loadbalanced internet gateway with failover facility
+izBalancing allow your linux firewall to become a multihomed input/output loadbalanced internet gateway with failover facility <br/>
+Author: Ugo Viti <ugo.viti@initzero.it>

 ## What is this?
 This bash script allow you to easly and fastly configure a complex Load Balancing Multi Homed Internet Gateway